-How to Repair SCOM Agents on Windows Computers
+Ways to Fix SCOM Agent Issues on Windows Computers

-• Fix SCOM agents using MOMAgent.msi command line
+- Fix SCOM agents using the MOMAgent.msi command line.

 The easiest way to repair operations manager agents is using SCOM console.
-You don’t have to log in to a remote Windows computer to perform repair, it can be done from console itself.
+You don’t have to log in to a remote Windows computer to perform repairs; it can be done from the console itself.

 Here are the steps to repair the SCOM agents using Operations Console: